thecartercenter/nemo-docs/content/users/users.rst

 To edit existing user information:

    1. Find the user in the list of users.
    2. Click on :fa:`pencil` located on the same line.
-   3. Click :guilabel:`Save`.

 To delete existing users:

-   - To delete a single user, click the :fa:`trash`.
+   - To delete a single user, click :fa:`trash`.
-   - To delete multiple users, check the box to the left of their names and click :guilabel:`Delete Multiple Users`.
+   - To delete multiple users, check the boxes to the left of their names and click :guilabel:`Delete Multiple Users`.

-To send an email or SMS broadcast to users:

-   1. Check the boxes next to each user to contact.
-   2. Click :guilabel:`Send Broadcast`.
-This redirects to a page where you can define the medium, subject, and content of the broadcast.

 Export in vCard format
 ----------------------